timothyfaris/Portfolio/README.md

 <!-- ![2D image 9](/assets/2D/2D_i9.jpg) -->

-My favortite course to teach was online for Indiana University called Intro to Computer Imagery, which involved entry-level coding, intermediate photo manipulation techniques, and 3D rendering.
+One of my favorite courses to teach was online for Indiana University and called Intro to Computer Imagery.
+This course involved entry-level coding, photo editing, and 3D rendering.

 #### Computer Imaging example - camera prototype rendered in Blender